 - Presenting your audit and getting agreement on how to move forward.

 A certificate of participation will be issued.
-Those who undertake a voluntary examination and who are assessed as competent will be issued with a certificate of knowledge in undertaking energy audits.
+Those who undertake a voluntary examination and who are assessed as competent will be issued with a certificate of competence as an Investment Grade Energy Auditor

 Overview of energy auditor training course modules:

 - Energy audits for energy users.
 This module, unique to 8020Green, looks at what energy users understand about energy audits, and how you should engage with the energy user, from the start, to ensure greater implementation rates of your recommendations.